1ftmedia/foliotech/README-migration.md

 # 🚀 Supabase Project Migration

-This repository contains everything you need to migrate your FolioTech Institute Supabase project from your personal account to your client's account.
+This repository contains everything you need to migrate your FolioTech Institute Supabase project from your personal account to your client's account. **This is a Supabase-only project** - no Firebase dependencies.

 ## 📁 **Migration Files**